 I've been enjoying photography for many years; Starting as a 6 yr. old with a Brownie box camera, then progressing to a Konica C35 range finder as a young teenager.

 Now, many years later, I shoot with DSLRs, and an assortment of lenses ranging from wide angle to telephoto.
 I also own a couple of point and shoot cameras, which I use when kayaking or when the bulk of a DSLR and lenses is inconvenient.
-(These point & shoot cameras, while limited in what they can do, are very easy and convenient to carry, and take very good pictures,)
+(These point & shoot cameras, while limited in what they can do, are very easy to use, convenient to carry, and take very good pictures.)
+(There biggest failing, in my opinion, is that they cannot be used for photographing tall buildings, as they distort the lines of tall buildings.)
+(Vertical distortion)

 I then decided to shoot with my 100 mm macro lens, which gave me a better ratio of usable to non-usable images.